varangian-core/kawaii-to-do/README.md

 5. **Delete Tasks**: Click the 🗑️ button on any task
 6. **Customize Background**: Click the 🎨 button on any task
 7. **Track Progress**: Click the circular progress indicator to set completion percentage
+8. **Batch Import**: Click 📥 in the header to import multiple tasks at once
+9. **Batch Delete**: Click 🗑️ in the header to delete multiple tasks by name

 ### User Management